tobydriscoll/udmath305/_notes/linear-equations/10-first-order.md

 You already know the answer to this problem.
 Once we rewrite it as $y=-by$, it's clear that the solution must be $y(t)=Ce^{-bt}$ for any choice of the constant $C$.
 We'll call this the *general solution*{:.def} of the ODE.

-Our next step up the ladder will be to go from type A to a.
+Our next step up the ladder will be to go from type A to a, to get FLaSH.
 That is, we let the coefficient become a function of the independent variable $t$:

 $$
 \frac{dy}{dt} + b(t)y = 0.